by Dr. Reshma Khan

 In the Islamic perspective, medication-related sedation could be looked at from two different angles.
 On the one hand, alleviation of the suffering of a human being is considered very righteous.
 On the other hand, maintaining a level of consciousness as close to normal as possible is of great importance to allow for observance of the worship rites for the longest period possible before death.
 In terminally ill patients, it may be difficult to maintain a state of equilibrium allowing for optimal symptom control and a normal level of consciousness.
 In these situations, the pros and cons should be clarified to the patient and family, who may prefer to endure a slightly higher degree of symptoms in order to maintain a better level of consciousness

-Since there are no specific codes on Islamic principle of saving livesand organ donation in the Shari'ah, there are different approaches to treatment.
-Most Muslim jurists and their followers accept organ donations because it is in harmony with the
+Since there are no specific codes on transplant and organ donation in the Shari'ah, there are different approaches to treatment.
+Most Muslim jurists and their followers accept organ donations because it is in harmony with the Islamic principle of saving lives

 The following requirements should be met before transplantation: (1) a transplant is the only form of treatment available; (2) the likelihood of success is high; (3) the consent of the donor or next of kin is obtained; (4) the death of the donor has been established by a Muslim doctor; (5) there is no imminent danger to the life of a living donor; and (6) the recipient has been informed of the operation and its arrangement for ritual body wash